grommunio/grommunio-documentation/web/mail.rst

 By default, the main content area in the mail interface is split into three parts.
 In the left pane, the folder navigation area is visible.
-Right next to the folder navigation area is the folder list area which lists all mails from the particularily selected folder from the folder navigation area.
+Right next to the folder navigation area is the folder list area which lists all mails from the particularly selected folder from the folder navigation area.
 Selecting an e-mail from the folder automatically opens the e-mail in the main window area, showing the e-mail effectively.